 He is a graduate of Vassar College and has his M.A. in Public Administration from Columbia University.

 Julie Lavin Flaherty, Director of the Bureau of Program Integrity

-Julie Lavin Flaherty was first appointed as Director of the Bureau of Program Integrity (BPI) in September 2013, just after the Legislature created BPI.
-She was reappointed in July 2017 for a second four-year term.
+Julie Lavin Flaherty was first appointed as Director of the Bureau of Program Integrity (BPI) in September 2013, just after the Legislature created the BPI.
+She was reappointed in July 2021 for a third four-year term.